-The Payment Card Industry Data Security Standard (PCI DSS) v4.0 ushers in a new era of proactive payment security.
+The PCI DSS v4.0 Changes usher in a new era of proactive payment security under the Payment Card Industry Data Security Standard (PCI DSS) v4.0.
 While PCI DSS v3.2.1 is retired on March 31, 2024, specific v4.0 requirements are enacted after a one-year grace period.
 This article delves into the critical changes impacting vulnerability scanning and penetration testing under Requirement 11 of PCI DSS v4.0.

 Often confused, vulnerability scanning and penetration testing serve distinct purposes: